 Hands-on Modelling SIR Behaviours

-In this step you will use the interactive computer program to model the behaviour of the SIR curves for different sizes of population, different infection rates and recovery rates and the value of R0.
+In this step you will use an interactive computer program to model the behaviour of the SIR curves for different combinations of population sizes, infection rates, recovery rates, vaccination rates, and values of the reproduction number, R.

-In the first presentation of the course the program has worked for most people.
-The program can be used with most touch screen devices including phones and iPads, but let us know if you have a problem.
-Even if you can’t use the program read on to the end because some interesting findings emerge.
+The program can be used with most touch screen devices including phones and iPads.
+Let us know if you have a problem.
+Even if you can’t use the program keep reading because some interesting findings emerge.

-The blue curve is the number of people in the population who are Susceptible to catching the virus, i.e. those who have not had it and have no immunity.
+The blue curve is the percentage of people in the population who are Susceptible to catching the virus, i.e. those who have not had COVID-19 and have no immunity.

-The red curve is the number of people who are currently Infected by the virus.
+The red curve is the percentage who are currently Infected by the virus.

-The green curve is the number of people who have Recovered from the virus.
+The green curve is the percentage who have Recovered from the virus.